ibm-cloud-docs/account/billing-overview.md

 * To view usage for all resources in the account, you need an access policy with the Administrator role on the Billing account management service.
 * To view usage only for specific {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) resources, you need the Viewer role or higher on the resource group.

-You can limit the access to view the usage for a specific resource group by assigning the viewer role or higher on all Identity and Access enabled services within that resource group.
+You can limit the access to view the usage for a specific resource group by assigning the viewer role or higher on all Identity and Access-enabled services within that resource group.

 ### Managing your invoices
 {: #view-manage-invoice}

-If you have a Pay-As-You-Go account that's billed in US dollars, you can view your invoice in the {{site.data.keyword.cloud_notm}} console by going to **Manage** > **Billing and usage**, > and clicking **Invoices**.
+If you have a Pay-As-You-Go account that's billed in US dollars, you can view your invoice in the {{site.data.keyword.cloud_notm}} console by going to **Manage** > **Billing and usage** > and clicking **Invoices**.

 If you own one of the following accounts, you can view your invoice on the [{{site.data.keyword.IBM_notm}} Invoices](https://www.ibm.com/support/customer/invoices/){: external} website, which is linked from the [Invoices page](/billing/invoices) in the console.

-* New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card
+* New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card.
-* New and existing Pay-As-You-Go accounts not based in the US
+* New and existing Pay-As-You-Go accounts are not based in the US.
-* New and existing Subscription accounts worldwide
+* New and existing Subscription accounts worldwide.

 New {{site.data.keyword.cloud_notm}} Pay-As-You-Go accounts for US customers with credit card billing can now view all classic infrastructure and platform services on one invoice.
 In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Billing and usage**, and select **Invoices**.
 {: note}